Arts and Communication Minors

 Communication competency is essential regardless of your discipline.
 Students with a minor in communication develop critical writing, presentation, and media skills with tools to create messages to reach diverse audiences.
 Good communicators are valuable assets in any organization.
 With just a few extra courses, often easily integrated into your program plan, you can earn a minor in communication.

-- For more information, contact: Heidi Hatfield Edward
+- For more information, contact: Heidi Hatfield Edwards

 A focus in history provides students an opportunity to appreciate the story of humankind.
 Explore patterns of human thought and successes in human invention; develop an understanding of the evolution of humanity’s past and how it relates to the present.
 Students will study the major fields of history, the tools at the historian’s disposal and the methodologies and interpretations necessary to fully implement the craft of history.